 John’s Low-point of the Month:

-Tied for worst moments are his second round of shots:
+Tied for worst moments are his second round of

 The girly band-aids added insult to injury